Meeting Minutes

 {tab=New Business}New Business:

-With no further business to discuss, the meeting was adjourned at 1930 on a motion by Jim Zalmanek and a second by Frank Chuba.
+With no further business to discuss, the meeting was adjourned at 1938 on a motion by Fred Lanyon, seconded by Frank Chuba and carried unanimously by the Board.

-The next regularly scheduled meeting will be at 1900 on Monday, 08 August 2011 at the Tri Lakes Cares building, 235 Jefferson Street, Monument, Colorado.
+The next regularly scheduled meeting will be at 1900 on Monday, 09 April 2012 at the Tri Lakes Cares building, 235 Jefferson Street in Monument.

 Respectfully submitted,